pytorch/serve/model-archiver/README.md

   --archive-format {tgz,default}
                         The format in which the model artifacts are archived.
                         "tgz": This creates the model-archive in <model-name>.tar.gz format.
-                        If platform hosting MMS requires model-artifacts to be in ".tar.gz" use this option.
+                        If platform hosting requires model-artifacts to be in ".tar.gz" use this option.
                         "no-archive": This option creates an non-archived version of model artifacts at "export-path/{model-name}" location.
 As a result of this choice,